 Hello!

-I am an applied scientist and software engineer currently at Cyngn leading the development of high-performance, long-term localization and mapping algorithms for autonomous robots operating in large-scale environments.
-I received my Ph.D. in Electrical and Computer Engineering from UCLA in 2023, where I was advised by Dr. Brett Lopez at the Verifiable & Control-Theoretic Robotics (VECTR) Laboratory and developed a set of state-of-the-art 3D LiDAR SLAM algorithms for unstructured GPS-denied environments.
-Prior to my Ph.D., I received a B.S. and M.S. from UC San Diego in 2017 and 2018 and conducted computer vision research at the Translational Neuroengineering Laboratory.
+I am an applied scientist and software engineer at Field AI leading the development of high-performance, long-term localization and mapping algorithms for autonomous robots operating in unstructured environments.
+I received my Ph.D. from UCLA in 2023, where I was advised by Dr. Brett Lopez at the Verifiable & Control-Theoretic Robotics (VECTR) Laboratory and developed a set of state-of-the-art LiDAR SLAM algorithms that were used in the DARPA Subterranean Challenge as part of NASA JPL’s solution.
+Throughout my career, I have been fortunate to work with and learn from many brilliant scientists and engineers – all of whom have influenced my approach to complex technical problems through conversations that have shaped the way I view the world.

 I am broadly interested in robotic perception, spanning fields such as computer vision, machine learning, state estimation, and numerical optimization.
 My long-term research objective is to enable fast and robust, human-like geometric and semantic perception capabilities for mobile robots through innovative algorithmic design grounded by first principles.
 Towards this, much of my work has focused on the development of general, domain-agnostic 2D/3D algorithms that are resilient to outliers and are practical and real-time.